Torn Disc Low Back Pain Diagnosis & Treatment Options

 Least Invasive Procedures

-Once conservative measures have been exhausted, and the patient is still in considerable pain after 6 months, then a minimally invasive procedure may be recommended.
-The following procedures has shown good results in minimizing in most cases and alleviating pain altogether in some cases:
+Once conservative measures have been exhausted, and the patient is still in considerable pain after 6 months, then a least invasive procedure may be recommended.
+The treatment options for a torn disc have shown good results in minimizing and alleviating pain altogether in some cases:

 - Endoscopic Discectomy: A ¼ inch incision is made and a 7mm operating tube is placed in the disc at the site of the annular tear.
 An endoscope with an HD camera is inserted into the operating tube to visualize the annulus and spinal nerves.
 Then the tear is debrided to make sure no nucleus pulposus is stuck within the annulus and thermally heated with bipolar instrument to reduce and close the tear.